dougtoppin/presentation-aws-cloudformation/PITCHME.md

 * it is comprehensive
 * package all of your resources and creation/configuration/deletion orchestration into one or more templates
-* outside tools can be installed using a template
+* outside tools can be installed or configuration performed as a part of the template

++++

+If you have a demo or similar application to run in AWS and your instructions have the user manually create resources (security groups for example) and manually launch an EC2 instance you are going to lose some opportunities.

+Instead, create a CloudFormation template in a public bucket and have users launch it

++++

+Using it with existing templates requires less knowledge of AWS resource details

 ---
-### Related tools
+### Related provisioning tools

 - ansible
 - Terraform
 - Chef
 - Puppet
 - SaltStack
+- Red Hat CloudForms

 ---